Who we are and what we do

 The Corporation must also comply with general laws relating to employment, equality and diversity, and health and safety, as well as various financial memoranda and other agreements required as a condition of the college’s funding.
 Whilst it is not a legal requirement, governors are expected to comply with the Principles of Public Life set out by the Nolan Committee.

 The Governing Board has a number of committees whose role is to assist it by considering various issues in detail and making recommendations to the Board.

-The Finance and Employment Committee is responsible for scrutinising the college’s financial targets and plans and the college’s employment policies.
-Click here to download the committee's terms of reference.
+The Resources Committee is responsible for financial, employment and investment polocies.
+Click here to download the committee’s terms of reference.